matuteiglesias/journal/content/Dev/2024-12-17_Automated_Scheduling_and_Briefing_System_Enhanceme.md

 **🕒 19:50–21:15**
 **🏷️ Labels**: Automation, Scheduling, Python, Systemd, GPT-4
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary aim of this session was to enhance the automation of task scheduling and briefing generation using [[Python]] scripts, cron jobs, and systemd services.
+The primary aim of this session was to enhance the [[automation]] of task scheduling and briefing generation using [[Python]] scripts, cron jobs, and systemd services.

 ### Key Activities
 - **Scheduled [[Python]] Script with Cron:** Detailed instructions were provided to schedule a [[Python]] script to run every 10 minutes using cron jobs.